netrisai/docs/network-policies.rst

 .. image:: images/SiteMesh_modes.png
     :align: center

-Check the Net→Site Mesh section for the listing of tunnel statuses.
+Check the Network → Site Mesh section for the listing of tunnel statuses.

 Screenshot: Listing of SiteMesh tunnels and BGP statuses (Net→Site Mesh)